zatonovo/crant/README.md

 Since Mac OS X comes from a BSD lineage, the versions of base utility commands have different syntax.
 This causes a lot of problems.
 The workaround is to install ```coreutils```, which installs the GNU variants of all the commands.
-The rant script detects a Darwin platform and will substitute the ```g``` variants for the standard commands.
+The crant script detects a Darwin platform and will substitute the ```g``` variants for the standard commands.